Meal Kits in Winnipeg, Regina, and Saskatoon 2026

 As the meal kit scene grows across Canada, other national brands are slowly expanding into more Prairie cities and towns.
 Here are a few worth keeping an eye on:

 • Goodfood: Offers gourmet-style meals with a focus on variety.
-Delivery is currently expanding in Manitoba and Saskatchewan.
+Delivers across Manitoba and Saskatchewan already.

 Frequently Asked Questions: